thisisevilevil/evilevil365/_drafts/2024-04-08-UpdateDriversBIOS-DellCommandUpdate.md

 You can also check if the settings deployed by opening Dell Command | Update on the device, hit the settings button in the rop right corner.
 Then you should see a red text saying "Some settings are managed by your organization" in the top of the settings windows.
 ![DellDCUAPP](/assets/images/2024-04-08-DellBIOSUpdates-Intune/DellDCU-SomeSettingsManagedByYourOrg.png?raw=true "Dell Command | Update ADMX Templates")

-Based on the settings, the user will get different notifications, they need to react to, and if they do not do anything, updates will eventually auto-install, and after that the user will get several notifications about a pending reboot.
-They will popup in tray and the notification area.
+Based on the settings, the user will get various notifications, based on the settings you push to the users device.
+It can notifications regarding installing updates, but you can also just choose to not show them notifications regarding installing updates, to only show them notifications once after the updates has been installed, and a reboot is pending.
+The notifications can look like the following:

 ![DellDCUAPP](/assets/images/2024-04-08-DellBIOSUpdates-Intune/DellDCU-InstallationNotification.png?raw=true "Dell Command | Update ADMX Templates")
 ![DellDCUAPP](/assets/images/2024-04-08-DellBIOSUpdates-Intune/DellDCU-RestartNotification-2.png?raw=true "Dell Command | Update ADMX Templates")
 ![DellDCUAPP](/assets/images/2024-04-08-DellBIOSUpdates-Intune/DellDCU-RestartNotification-3.png?raw=true "Dell Command | Update ADMX Templates")